noec764/erpnext/docs/dooks/manufacturing/articles/capacity-planning.md

 <img alt="Role Desk Permission" class="screenshot" src="../assets/capacity-1.png">

-Follow are the steps to use Capacity Planning Feature in your Dooks account.
+Follow are the steps to use Capacity Planning Feature in your Dokie account.

 1. Operations